MicrosoftDocs/azure-aks-docs/articles/aks/network-isolated.md

 - (Optional) Set up private connection configuration for add-ons based on the following guides.
 This step is only required when you're using the following add-ons:
-  - [Azure Key Vault provider for Secrets Store CSI Driver][csisecretstore]
+  - [Azure Key Vault provider for Secrets Store CSI Driver][akv-privatelink]
   - [Azure Monitor Container Insights][azuremonitoring]

-  -
+- (Optional) If you are using [workload identity][workload-identity] in your workloads or in any of the add-ons (for example, in Azure Key Vault Secrets Store CSI Driver), then outbound connections to `login.microsoftonline.com` on `HTTPS` protocol over port `443` is required from the cluster.
+This can be done for example by providing a user-defined routing table and an Azure Firewall configured with application rule to allow outbound traffic to `login.microsoftonline.com` on `HTTPS` protocol over port `443`.

 ::: zone pivot="aks-managed-acr"